Navigating Uncertainty: Top Investment Questions to Answer in 2024

 Impact investing focuses on making investments that will not only deliver a financial return to your portfolio but also positively impact society.
 Impact investing could be considered a thematic element of a portfolio; however, like many topics, this will vary depending on who you are asking, but impact investing is a flavor of thematic investing.
 An example of impact investing would be investing in a bond issued by a smaller entity in an underprivileged area where the investment will have a more meaningful impact than loaning money to a huge corporation or municipality.
 If investing in stocks, an impact investor would care about the company’s community involvement and how they are striving for social or environmental improvements rather than just the company’s bottom line.

-Suppose there are specific themes you would like incorporated.
+Are there specific themes you would like incorporated?
 In that case, there is a long list of ETFs available that hit just about every thematic topic imaginable.
-Allegheny can quickly provide options, or investors can log in to their brokerage account or even run a Google search to find a list of investment opportunities to fit their goals.

 After a volatile 2023, this could be a good time to rebalance portfolios back to their target allocation.
 Large U.S. companies have outperformed smaller companies this year, which could provide an opportunity to sell some large-cap investments and reinvest those in market areas that have not performed as well, like small-cap.
 Rebalancing back to target allocations is one way to keep investors disciplined and ensure there is not too much risk in any one area of a portfolio.